PavloYarmolyk/PavloArtworks/src/Artwork_specialArt/mosaic.md

 title: Mosaic
 date: 2014-01-01T22:43:31.872Z
 featured: ../images/002_mosaic_004.jpg
-made_of_and_where: '"Christ" 2014, 15x23, smalt, gold, cement glue.
-Church of the Nativity of the Virgin, Lviv. '
+made_of_and_where: 'Mosaic compositions 2013-2015.
+Church of
+  the Nativity of the Virgin, Lviv. '
 tags:
   - mosaic